Why Obtain the ISA Certification

 The ISA Certified Arborist certification is a globally recognized certification program that allows consumers to know that a professional possesses a high degree of knowledge regarding the care and maintenance of trees.

 The Certified Arborist examination was prepared by a group of experts from all fields of arboriculture in the United States and Canada.
-The questions are constantly reviewed by the ISA Certification Committee, which uses the latest statistical techniques.
-These experts conduct a thorough analysis of the tasks to be accomplished, then prepare an examination that encompasses the defined competencies.
+The questions are constantly analyzed by the ISA Certification Committee, which uses the latest statistical techniques.
+These experts conduct a thorough analysis of the tasks to be accomplished, then prepare an exam that encompasses the defined competencies.
 The study, training, and knowledge derived from it form the expert and reflect the professional skills sought by leaders in both public and private sectors, including universities and government agencies.

 Certification Requirements, Accumulation of Continuing Education Credits, and Renewal